oracle/truffleruby/doc/user/options.md

 ## Determining the TruffleRuby home

 TruffleRuby needs to know where to locate files such as the standard library.
 These are stored in the TruffleRuby home directory.

-The TruffleRuby option `home` has priority for setting the home directory.
-Otherwise it is set automatically to the directory containing the TruffleRuby JAR file, if TruffleRuby is running on a JVM.
+The search priority for finding Ruby home is:

+* The value of the TruffleRuby `home` option.
+* The parent of the directory containing the Ruby launcher executable.
+* The value of the system property `graalvm.home` with `jre/languages/ruby`.

+If the `home` option is set it's used even if it doesn't appear to be a correct home location.
+Other options are tried until one is found that appears to be a correct home location.
+If none appears to be correct a warning will be given but the program will continue and you will not be able to require standard libraries.
+You tell TruffleRuby not to try to find a home at all using the `no_home_provided` option.